ephes/django-cast/README.md

 - Video support - not as sophisticated as image / audio support, but it works 🤗
 - Comments via [django-fluent-comments](https://github.com/django-fluent/django-fluent-comments)
   and a built-in moderating spam filter
+- Code blocks for the Wagtail page editor

 ## Deployment